AhmedRadwan2000/GCD_Calculator_Datapath/README.md

 # GCD Calculator Datapath
 A GCD Calculator Datapath, it is a circuit that can find the greatest common divisor between two non-zeros.
 This the largest positive integer that divides each of the numbers in the set without remainder.

-We used the Euclid’s Algorithm for finding the greatest common divisor of two integers:
+We used the Euclid’s Algorithm for finding the greatest common divisor of two integers.

 ![Euclid's algorithm](eu_gcd.jpg)

 This is the block diagram of the ciruit.

 ![Block diagram](block.png)